Second battle of Dongola

-The Second Battle of Dongola or Siege of Dongola was a military engagement between early Arab forces of the Rashidun Caliphate and the Nubian-Christian forces of the kingdom of Makuria in 652.
+The second battle of Dongola or siege of Dongola was a military engagement between early Arab forces of the Rashidun Caliphate and the Nubian-Christian forces of the kingdom of Makuria in 652.
 The battle ended Muslim expansion into Nubia, establishing trade and a historic peace between the Muslim world and a Christian nation.
 As a result, Makuria was able to grow into a regional power that would dominate Nubia for over the next 500 years.

 Background

-Relations between the kingdom of Makuria and Rashidun Egypt had gotten off to a rocky start in 642 with the First Battle of Dongola.
+Relations between the kingdom of Makuria and Rashidun Egypt had gotten off to a rocky start in 642 with the first battle of Dongola.
 After their defeat, the Arabs withdrew from Nubia and something of a peace had been established by 645.
 According to the 14th-century Arab-Egyptian historian al-Maqrizi, Makuria did something to violate the truce.
 It was then that Abdallah ibn Sa'd, the successor of the first governor of Arab Egypt, invaded Makuria in an attempt to bring the Makurians to heel.
 At this time, northern and central Nubia were united under the Makurian king Qalidurut.

 Archaeological discoveries show that Dongola was a well fortified city in the seventh century.
 It had walls at least 6 m high and 4 m wide at the base with towers.
 These were constructed of mudbricks in mortar and faced with stone.
 The round corner towers were 6 metres wide and projected 8 m out from the wall.
 There were another two towers on the north wall.
 The towers, however, may have been added after, and possibly in response to, the siege of 652.

 Battle

 Abdallah marched a force of 5,000 men to the Makurian capital of Dongola in 651.
 He was equipped with heavy cavalry and a catapult (manjaniq), probably a traction trebuchet, which according to al-Maqrizi the Makurians had never seen before.
 He then laid siege to the city, putting his cavalry in the precarious situation of storming a walled city defended by the infamous Nubian archers.
 During the siege the town's cathedral was damaged by catapult fire.
 (A damaged church has been discovered outside the remains of the city walls dating to the mid-seventh century.)

 The siege ended in a pitched battle.
 The casualties incurred by Abdallah's forces were heavy, and Qalidurut did not sue for peace.
-In the end, Abdallah called off the siege and negotiated a pact (baqt).
+In the end, Abdallah called off the siege in exchange for negotiating a pact (baqt).
 According to the 9th-century Egyptian historian Ibn 'Abd al-Hakam this was because "he was unable to defeat them".
 The 10th-century Shiite historian Ahmad al-Kufi, who had no sympathy for the forces of the caliph, had an even stronger opinion: "The Muslims had never [before] suffered a loss like the one they had in Nubia."
 An Arab poet describing the battle wrote: